 We provide workouts that only take 35 minutes of time, yet provide an hour of benefit.
 That's a time saving bargain.
 Kettlebells are probably the most efficient total body exercise, plus they are amazing calorie burning routines to help you shed pounds faster.
 There's no "law" that says you have to workout an hour to get maximum benefit, especially if you choose your exercise method wisely.
 You'll save time and get quick results when you know the most efficient exercises to do.

-Take a boot camp and use what you’ve learned at home.
+Take a class and use what you've learned at home.

 - Get up a little earlier to exercise before the family gets up.
 It's tough, but you can pack a lot into a short time if you know the right workouts.
 It also boosts your metabolism for the day.